CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

      align="center"/>

 # 3	Deployment Mission to Machine B, C
-## 3.1.
-Waiting machine A, B, C running, we can run following command and test mission deployment
+## 3.1	Waiting machine A, B, C running, we can start 3.2
-## 3.2.
-In machine A, do following command in Second Command Window.
+## 3.2  In machine A, do following command in Second Command Window.

 ```
 kubectl apply -f tests/edgecluster/data/missions/deployment-to-all.yaml
 ```
-you will see the line: I1110 22:14:59.920280     986 mission_deployer.go:125] **Mission deployment-to-all is created**.
+you will see one line have the message **Mission deployment-to-all is created**. detail see the result
 <BR>Result:
 <img src="images/Deployment_mission_status.png"
      width="98%"
      align="center"/>

-## 3.3.
-Run following command verify mission created status(in second window).
+## 3.3 Run following command verify mission created status(in second window).
 ```
 kubectl get edgeclusters
 kubectl get missions